vijay48194/props-and-states-in-reactjs/README.md

+REACTJS
+Topic: Props and State
-props and states in reactjs
+Sample: Counter, Switchprops and states in reactjs